tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 consequence of this behavior is that interpreting the results of profiling requires knowledge of the call graph to learn which of CPU or clock time is being measured at different places.
-The bigger the application, the harder that it becomes to interpret the results.
+The bigger the application, the harder it becomes to interpret the results.

 ## timestats